richardcrng/redux-leaves/docs/defaults/reset.md

 **`create(actionType).reset`**
 *Appropriate leaf state: any*

-Returns an (action) object that the [reduxLeaves](../README.md) reducer uses to non-mutatively reset the leaf's state to its initial state as passed into `reduxLeaves`.
+Returns an (action) object that the [riduce](../README.md) reducer uses to non-mutatively reset the leaf's state to its initial state as passed into `riduce`.

 ## Returns
 `action` *(object)*: an object to dispatch to the store